guyleonard/orchardDB/README.md

 ## Standard Usage
 Firstly you must set up a database, and then secondly populate it with sequence data as detailed below.

 Amino acid sequences can be derived from DNA or RNA gene predictions, or from EST libraries.
 Multiple versions of different taxa (e.g. different gene-calling methods or updated genomes) can exist in the database.
-A unique ID is used to represent the 'genome' in the database and downstream scripts, they can be translated back to a variety of useful information.
-Additionally, each sequence is given it's own unique ID, separate to that of the one from it's genome portal, you will see those in the database accessions and initial trees before renaming.
+A unique ID is used to represent the 'genome' in the database and downstream scripts, they can be translated back to a variety of useful information in the orchard package.
+Additionally, each sequence is given it's own unique ID, separate to that of the one from it's genome portal.

-You may add any sequence data you like to your local database, respecting any specific data release policies or not.
+You may add any sequence data you like to your local database, please remember to respect any specific data release policies.
 Genomes included in the 'testing' dataset and the 'default' *cider* DB are all publically available and published.
+The majority are sourced from ENSEMBL, JGI and NCBI respectively.

-### 'Cider' DB
+### 'Cider' Database
 A set of genomes curated from groups such as Archaeplastida, Fungi, Metazoa, Protists along with Archaea & Bacteria.
-The list included here may be somewhat protist- and/or fungal-heavy due to the interests of the Richards' Lab.
-The list is not meant to be comprehensive, nor does it suggest any preference (for the most part I try to take a sample across the eToL and from published genomes), please add or remove genomes as *your* analyses require.
-If there are genomes that you have think I have missed and would like included, then please feel free to add them by way of pull-requests or add an issue above.
+The list included here is somewhat protist- and fungal-heavy due to the interests of the Richards' Lab.
+Please add or remove genomes as *your* analyses require.
+If there are genomes that you have think I have absolutely missed and would like included here, then please feel free to add them by way of a pull-request or add an issue above.

  * ~150 Archaeplastida Genomes
    * A wide selection of Angiosperms from Ensemble Plants, JGI Phytozome, NCBI and others.